 Online Open-Book ABEM Exams: Preparing Your Resources for Exam Day

-Even though the ConCert exam is now open book, study and preparation are still necessary.
+Even though many ABEM exams are now open book, study and preparation are still necessary.
 You’ll want to gather the most pertinent information you’ll need based on your own strengths and weaknesses.
 Is endocrinology the thing you can never remember?
 Then, start by collecting meaningful, high-yield summaries, tables, images, and infographics that you can refer to quickly.
 The tools you use in the emergency department may be the same tools you’ll want on hand during the exam because you’re already familiar with how to use them under pressure.
 The more you prepare and practice, the more you’ll know what works for you.

 Grab Your Favorite Textbooks